Cardinal-Cryptography/contracts/upgradability/set_code_hash/voting_fixed/README.md

 ## Description

-This contract provides a simple voting interface which allows voting for one of some two options.
-However, when compared to `voting`, this contract has ability to store more votes and forbids adding new voters or upgrading itself.
+This contract provides a simple voting interface which allows voting for one of some two options and checking current number of votes.
+However, when compared to `transparent_voting`, this contract has ability to store more votes and forbids adding new voters or upgrading itself.

 The goal of this example is to show how one might perform a smart contract upgrade (using `set_code_hash` method) in a case in which storage layouts of the original contract and the new one differ.

-## Upgrading `voting` smart contract: upgrade with storage layout change
+## Upgrading `transparent_voting` smart contract: upgrade with storage layout change

 For an introduction of how to upgrade with `set_code_hash` see `transparent_voting` example.

 ### Example scenario

-Let's say you deployed `voting` contract, updated list of the allowed voters to it's desired state and gathered some votes.
+Let's say you deployed `transparent_voting` contract (or you have upgraded `voting` to `transparent_voting`), updated list of the allowed voters to it's desired state and gathered some votes.
 Then you realized that the contract has a flaw: votes are stored in `u8` counters, and will soon overflow.